Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Introduction

 Since the treewidth is smaller than both the reticulation number and the level, it has recently attracted interest from the phylogenetics community.
 Although treewidth has already successfully been applied for parameterized algorithms in phylogenetics \cite{iersel2023embedding, Scornavacca2022}, using scanwidth seems to be more natural, thus allowing for a more intuitive design of parameterized algorithms \cite{Scornavacca2022}.
 Indeed, algorithms in phylogenetics relying on scanwidth are already starting to appear \cite{rabier2021inference}.

 Berry, Scornavacca, and Weller named scanwidth after the informal concept of `scanning' a DAG.
 Imagine a `scanner line' for each leaf of a DAG.
-These scanner lines scan the arcs as they move up through the DAG.
+As these scanner lines move up through the DAG, they scan the arcs of the DAG.
 A scanner line merges with another scanner line when they meet at a vertex.
-The order in which the arcs and vertices are scanned is determined by a \emph{tree extension}: a tree on the same vertex set as the original DAG, with the constraint that it maintains the natural ordering of the DAG.
+The order in which the arcs and vertices are scanned is determined by a tree extension: a tree on the same vertex set as the original DAG, with the constraint that it maintains the natural ordering of the DAG.
 Therefore, this tree extension functions as a route for the scanner lines.
 The goal is now to find a tree extension that minimizes the maximum number of arcs that are cut by a line during the scanning.
-This number is then referred to as the scanwidth of the DAG. \cref{fig:scanning a graph} provides an illustration of the concept of scanning a DAG.
+This number is referred to as the scanwidth of the DAG. \cref{fig:scanning a graph} provides an illustration of the concept of scanning a DAG.

 An NP-hardness proof and some structural results were already presented in~\cite{Berry2022b}.
-Apart from that, scanwidth has only very briefly been mentioned in \cite{rabier2021inference} and \cite{Scornavacca2022}.
-Magne et al. \cite{magne2023edge} independently introduced the closely related \emph{edge-treewidth}, which can be considered the undirected analogue of scanwidth.
+Apart from that, scanwidth has only very briefly been mentioned in \cite{rabier2021inference,Scornavacca2022}.
+Magne et al. \cite{magne2023edge} independently introduced the closely related edge-treewidth, which can be considered the undirected analogue of scanwidth.
 Similar to scanwidth, edge-treewidth has not seen other research efforts yet.
-A second closely related parameter is the \emph{directed cutwidth} (see e.g. \cite{bodlaender2009derivation}).
-It is more restrictive than scanwidth since it only allows linear orderings instead of tree extensions.
+A second closely related parameter is the directed cutwidth (see e.g. \cite{bodlaender2009derivation}).
+Its solution space is more restrictive than it is for scanwidth since it only allows linear orderings instead of tree extensions.
 Consequently, most results for directed cutwidth are not immediately transferable to scanwidth.

-This paper aims to widen the knowledge of scanwidth, with a special focus on exact and heuristic algorithms to compute the NP-hard parameter.
+This paper aims to advance the understanding of scanwidth, with a special focus on exact and heuristic algorithms to compute the NP-hard parameter.
 The tree extensions returned by these algorithms can then be used by future algorithms relying on scanwidth as a parameter.

 The structure of the paper is as follows.
 The first three subsections of \cref{sec:preliminaries} contain the formal introduction to scanwidth as well as some preliminary graph theoretical notions.
 In \cref{subsec:bounds} we prove that the scanwidth is bounded from below by the treewidth.
 Although this bound is already mentioned in \cite{Berry2022b}, it has not previously been formally proved.
 We also generalize the result by Rabier et al. \cite{rabier2021inference}, that the scanwidth of a binary level-$k$ network is at most $k+1$, to non-binary networks. \cref{sec:reductions} discusses some reduction rules to decrease the size of instances.